 FIIs can be open or closed-end funds depending on whether they are incorporated by public or private subscription.
-FIIs do not have legal capacity and therefore are managed by management companies or credit institutions.
-The incorporation of a management company requires the authorisation of the Bank of Portugal, and the incorporation of an FII needs authorisation from the Securities Market Commission ('CMVM') and is then subject to its supervision.
-SIIMOs have legal capacity and can have variable capital ('SICAVI'), with a similar regime to the open-end FII, or fixed capital ('SICAFI'), which has the same regime as a closed-end FII.
+FIIs do not have legal capacity, and therefore are managed by management companies or credit institutions.
+The incorporation of a management company requires the authorisation of the Bank of Portugal, while the incorporation of an FII requires the authorisation of the Securities Market Commission (CMVM) and is then subject to its supervision.
+SIIMOs have legal capacity and can have variable capital (SICAVI), with a similar regime to the open-end FII, or fixed capital (SICAFI), which has the same regime as a closed-end FII.

 In the acquisition of real estate, the open-end FII and SICAVI are exempt from IMT and stamp duty.
-Closed-end FII and SICAFI whose units are held by qualified investors or by financing institutions pay only 50 per cent of IMT and stamp duty.
-Regarding the property income of the FII and SIIMO, tax of 20 per cent applies to the net income, which does not include conservation and maintenance, and IMI.
+Closed-end FIIs and SICAFIs whose units are held by qualified investors or by financing institutions pay only 50 per cent of IMT and stamp duty.
+Regarding the property income of the FII and SIIMO, tax at a rate of 25 per cent applies to the net income, which does not include conservation and maintenance, and IMI.
 The FII and SIIMO may not deduct the interest of the financing obtained for the acquisition or construction of real estate.
 The capital gains tax rate is 25 per cent over half of the positive difference between gains and losses made.
 The management company must pay this and income tax in April of the following year.